gvtejareddy/Finlex/README.md

 ## Order Management  Application

- This project is an implementation of German Phones Parser Application  and made of 2 separate Docker containers that holds:
+ This project is an implementation of Order Management Application  and made of 2 separate Docker containers that holds:

 - Java backend (Spring Boot v2.7.1)
     - H2 Database ( In Memory )